marisademeglio/docssite/README.md

 In this experiment, the whole site is versioned, so the site-wide navigation links are restricted to that version.

 A banner appears on each older page saying that it is not the latest.

+# approach 2: zips

+There's an issue with travis/git, where a new versioned subdir is seen as a new version of an old one.
+So we need to store snapshots of the site.

+write /versions/index.json
+build site at /
+zip site 1.0.0.zip

+copy zip to /versions/1.0.0.zip publish site

+next version

+download /versions/index.json
+for each .. download zip

+update src/_data/versions.json

+build site to /
+build site to /3.0.0
+make zip 3.0.0

+from the downloaded zips:
+unzip each zip
+copy to /1.0.0
+copy to /2.0.0
+...

+now have:

+/
+/1.0.0
+/2.0.0
+/3.0.0